 - In the middle east blackberry still, have a good market share.

-get link Demographic
+go to link Demographic

 - A target audience is another influencing factor.